Alaa-AbuIssa/reading-notes-/read1/Read2b.md

 About my reading i see that the Version Control is a system that allows you to revisit various versions of a file or set of files by recording changes  . and its saperate to :

-1- Local Version Control
+* Local Version Control
-2-Centralized Version Control
+* Centralized Version Control
-3-Distributed Version Control
+* Distributed Version Control

 About the "Git":